 - The Curriculum: We have made substantial investment in additional classes across all areas of the Key Stage 3 and Key Stage 4 curriculum to reduce the number of students in a class and facilitate more targeted support for students who are in need of more support.
 Further investment has also been made in securing the breath of the curriculum, whilst introducing new subjects.

 - Pastoral Care: this aim involves supporting pupils to behave well, have good attitudes to learning, being ready to learn through making sure pupils attend school along with participation in extra-curricular activities.
 It also involves working with families to make sure the child’s education is supported at home.

 - School to School Support: through forming a network where best practice can be shared so we can learn form to keep improving the provision for pupils eligible for the fund.

 The detailed Pupil premium plan is based on the above four areas.
-A copy of the plan can be downloaded from here.
 The impact of each aim of this work will be ascertained through the following measures comparing those eligible for the fund with those who are not eligible:

 1. Quality teaching for all